DFKI-NLP/pegasus-bridle/README.md

       ```
 3. Get this code and cd into it: <br>
    `git clone https://github.com/DFKI-NLP/pegasus-bridle.git && cd pegasus-bridle`
+4. Create the cache folder /netscratch/$USER/.cache_slurm if it doesn't exist
-4. Prepare the Slurm setup environment variable file
+5. Prepare the Slurm setup environment variable file
    1. Create a Slurm setup environment variable file through copying the [example file](.env.example):
       1. Either `cp .env.example path/to/your/project/.pegasus-bridle.env` (**recommended**).
 The `.pegasus-bridle.env` file will be used
       by the wrapper script if it is found in the current working directory of your project.
 It is possible to create a